Deep Learning Alternatives of the Kolmogorov Superposition Theorem: ActNet - A Kolmogorov Inspired Architecture

 \section{ActNet - A Kolmogorov Inspired Architecture}

-As an area of research that recently regained widespread interest, there are many promising directions towards effectively integrating KST and deep learning, and many unanswered questions regarding the applicability and limitations of the theorem.

-In light of these questions, we propose ActNet, a deep learning architecture inspired by the Laczkovich version of the KST presented in \cite{laczkovich2021superposition}.
+With renewed interest in KST and deep learning, many open questions remain about its applicability, limitations, and effective integration.
+In light of these questions, we propose \textbf{ActNet}, a deep learning architecture inspired by the \citet{laczkovich2021superposition} version of the KST.
 This formulation implies several differences from KANs and other similar methods.
 The basic building block of an ActNet is an ActLayer, whose formulation is derived from the KST and can additionally be thought of as a multi-head MLP layer, where each head has a trainable activation function (hence the name \textit{\underline{Act}Net}).